TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/03_lesson/lesson.md

 * Ask students what they felt like they needed that they had in Snap!
 * Explain that in order to write useful programs, we almost always need the ability to check conditions and change the behavior of the program accordingly.
 * **Conditional** statements give us this ability to affect the **flow of control**.
 * The simplest form is the `if` statement.
-The boolean expression after `if` is called the condition.
+The Boolean expression after `if` is called the condition.
 If it is true, then the indented statement gets executed.
 If not, nothing happens.

     ```python
     if x > 0: